Public-key cryptography: Description

+Applications built on public-key cryptography include authenticating web servers with TLS, digital cash, password-authenticated key agreement, authenticating and concealing email content with OpenPGP or S/MIME, and time-stamping services and non-repudiation protocols.

 One important issue is confidence/proof that a particular public key is authentic, i.e. that it is correct and belongs to the person or entity claimed, and has not been tampered with or replaced by some (perhaps malicious) third party.
 There are several possible approaches, including:

 A public key infrastructure (PKI), in which one or more third parties – known as certificate authorities – certify ownership of key pairs.
 TLS relies upon this.
 This implies that the PKI system (software, hardware, and management) is trust-able by all involved.

-A "web of trust" which decentralizes authentication by using individual endorsements of links between a user and the public key belonging to that user.
+A "web of trust" decentralizes authentication by using individual endorsements of links between a user and the public key belonging to that user.
 PGP uses this approach, in addition to lookup in the domain name system (DNS).
 The DKIM system for digitally signing emails also uses this approach.

-Applications

-The most obvious application of a public key encryption system is for encrypting communication to provide confidentiality – a message that a sender encrypts using the recipient's public key which can be decrypted only by the recipient's paired private key.

-Another application in public key cryptography is the digital signature.
-Digital signature schemes can be used for sender authentication.

-Non-repudiation systems use digital signatures to ensure that one party cannot successfully dispute its authorship of a document or communication.

-Further applications built on this foundation include: digital cash, password-authenticated key agreement, time-stamping services and non-repudiation protocols.